 The judge permanently replaced the juror with an alternate.

-Mangano has been accused of receiving bribes and kickbacks to help restaurateur Harendra Singh obtain guaranteed loans.
-Mangano's wife was charged with accepting a $450,000 no-show job.
+Mangano is accused of receiving bribes and kickbacks to help restaurateur Harendra Singh obtain guaranteed loans, while Mangano's wife was charged with accepting a $450,000 no-show job.

 The Manganos say they were longtime friends with Singh, and that any favors were because of their personal ties.

-On Wednesday, the jury asked for transcripts of testimony from Singh, who has pleaded guilty to bribing the County Executive and the Oyster Bay Town Supervisor.
-Singh testified against the men and was the Government's star witness.
+On Wednesday, the jury asked for transcripts of testimony from Singh, who has pleaded guilty to bribing Mangano and Venditto.
+Singh testified against the men and was the government's star witness.